 I think that it has happened to many of us that when we are in a place and we try a perfume that later we do not feel like it.
-We want to take off its smell from our clothes.
+We want to take off the smell from our clothes.
 Another situation is when we are on the street, we greet someone who has that classic patchouli, supremely strong and “sticky”.
 And it turns out that at home we have someone who is very jealous (a) who will not believe that we have found some old friend, partner or family member or that we were in a store where we got to try a new fragrance.

 Although the perfume used on the body can be pleasant in clothes.
 It is not so much when we cannot remove it.
-To remove the perfume odor from clothing , it is best to try different methods.
+To remove the perfume odor from clothing, it is best to try different methods.
 Always starting with the simplest and progressively progressing according to the results.

-We are going to tell you how to remove the perfume smell from your clothes so that nobody suspects that you have another perfume in your clothes that is not the one you wear when you leave the house.
+We are going to tell you how to remove perfume smell from your clothes so that nobody suspects that you have another perfume in your clothes that is not the one you wear when you leave the house.

-Below we will mention the 8 simplest ways to remove fragrance of perfume from our clothes.
+Below we will mention the 8 simplest ways to remove the fragrance of perfume from our clothes.
 These are different from the ones we usually use.
 And for this, we will start from the most to the least simple.
 Highlighting that they are all home remedies with things you can find in-home, at the office, or at the corner bar.

 AIR AND SUN

 One of the most effective tricks to remove perfume odor from clothing is to hang clothes in the sun and fresh air.
 The combined effect of heat, oxygen, and sunlight is often foolproof.
-If necessary, you can add a little heat with a hairdryer on low temperature.
+If necessary, you can add a little heat with a hairdryer at a low temperature.
 When hanging clothes, it is recommended to leave them for several hours in a row, over two or more days.
 If you have a garden, feel free to do it nearby from trees and foliage since plants are able to absorb odors

 If you do not get results after drying the garment in the sun, you can try washing with a neutral detergent (no scent whatsoever).
 The more tenacious aromas, moreover, can be removed by adding a little vinegar.